gelliravi/django-starter-box/README.md

    load-balanced web servers, just choose any one with the static files.

 3. Do a `./manage.py cdn_done` to mark the current version as completely uploaded.
    If there is an error, DO NOT perform `cdn_done`.
-You should just simply retry step 3.
+You should simply retry step 2.

 4. **Not implemented yet** Clean up old versions in S3 by doing `./manage.py cdn_clean`.
-   Only the 3 most
-   recent versions will be kept.
-(Just in case clients still use old versions if they don't refresh your web pages.)
+   In case clients still use old versions of your web pages, if they don't refresh, the 3 most recent versions will be kept.

 5. Restart your Django apps to reload new version info.
    Generated HTML will then point to the new version of static files.